 Structure Emergency Juvenile Shelter Placement to pursue the least restrictive and most Family-Like Setting and to maintain Family connections as appropriate.

-Provide CWES 24/7 using access points of telephone and face-to-face contact provided on site and/or in locations around communities.

 Utilize the Agency's assessment tool (to be identified at a later date) to assess the well-being of each Child and ensure the results are loaded into the assessment tool's online portal.
 The assessment will be administered by the Contractor at the intervals determined by the Agency, and assessments will begin on a date agreed upon by the Contractor and Agency.
 Contractor staff shall participate in any required training to learn about the administration of the assessment tool.

 1.3.3.2.6.1 Service Documentation and Individual Service Plan